To a lot of people, ‘renewables’ means energy from sources which are non-polluting, sustainable or carbon neutral.

 When we audited big energy company websites to find out what sources were actually included in their products, we found a confusing variety of terms and an absence of definitive information.

-- They promote their non-standard offers with a variety of terms including ‘renewable’ ‘green’, ‘blue’, ‘better’, ‘smart’ and ‘low carbon’ - none of which are defined anywhere on site
+- Non-standard offers were promoted with a variety of terms including ‘renewable’ ‘green’, ‘blue’, ‘better’, ‘smart’ and ‘low carbon’ - none of which are defined anywhere on the site.

 - Their green tariffs include a variety of sources: solar, wind and hydro, but also biomass (British Gas, E.On, SSE, OVO), landfill gas (British Gas), sewage gas (OVO), and nuclear (EDF